ohnotnow/attendence-spreadsheet-mangler-js/Readme.md

 npm start
 ```

+## Building an Executable

+To build an executable for Attendance Spreadsheet Mangler using `electron-forge`, follow these steps:

+1. Ensure you have installed all dependencies as mentioned in the [Installation](#installation) section.

+2. Build the executable using the following command:
+    ```sh
+    npm run make
+    ```

+3. The built executables will be found in the `out/make` directory.

+### Configuration

+The build process uses the configuration specified in the `forge.config.js` file.
+This file defines the settings for `electron-forge` to package your application correctly.

+### Customizing the Build

+If you need to customize the build process, you can modify the `forge.config.js` file according to your requirements.
+Refer to the [Electron Forge documentation](https://www.electronforge.io/configuration) for detailed configuration options.

+By following these steps, you should be able to create executables for different platforms easily.
+If you encounter any issues during the build process, please refer to the [Electron Forge documentation](https://www.electronforge.io) or open an issue on the [GitHub repository](https://github.com/ohnotnow/attendence-spreadsheet-mangler-js).

 ### How to Use

 1. Launch the application.
 2. Use the interface to select the `.xlsx` files containing Moodle attendance records then press the 'Process' button.
-3. The application will process the files and generate a `output.xlsx` file on your desktop with the consolidated attendance data.
+3. The application will process the files and generate a `output.xlsx` file on your desktop with a sheet for the consolidated attendance data, people with zero attendance and one for people with some attendance.

 ## Development